bocadilloproject/bocadillo/docs/news/introduction.md

 ## Motivations

-As far as news, announcements and release notes are concerned, Bocadillo's main communication channel so far has been our Twitter account, [@bocadillopy](https://twitter.com/bocadillopy).
+As far as announcements and release notes are concerned, Bocadillo's main communication channel so far has been our Twitter account, [@bocadillopy](https://twitter.com/bocadillopy).

 I think setting up that account relatively early was a very good decision in terms of giving Bocadillo an online presence.
 For sure, the developer community is particularly active on Twitter, and @bocadillopy has been gaining momentum recently — which is great!

-All that said, Twitter as a news platform has its limitations.
+All that said, Twitter as a platform has its limitations.
 Not everyone's there, the amount of copy is limited (even with threads), and — most importantly — the content tends to get lost in the sea, and hard to discover.

 That's why, in order to reach out to people outside the Twitter sphere, I thought it would be a good idea to set up a simple blog where you could find all things related to Bocadillo news, releases and announcements.
 We'll probably be cross-posting some of the non-administrative posts to our account on [DEV Community](https://dev.to/bocadillo), too.